" "

 EvaluCare

 When patients or their families experience harm or have serious concerns about the quality of care received, they may feel uncertain about the next steps.
-One powerful avenue for action is reporting the issue to The Joint Commission (TJC), the leading accrediting body for healthcare organizations in the United States.
-Filing a complaint with TJC not only brings attention to potential safety concerns but also initiates a process that can lead to significant improvements in healthcare practices.
+The first step should always be to work with your providers and the organizations they are a part of to resolve concerns.
+In healthcare there are defined resources and pathways to address patient concerns.
+That is not the only avenue for action.
+Reporting the issue to The Joint Commission (TJC), the leading accrediting body for healthcare organizations in the United States can also be a useful option.
+Filing a complaint with TJC not only brings attention to potential safety concerns but also initiates a process that can lead to significant improvements in healthcare practices while elevating the potential failure for tracking and trending nationally.

 Understanding The Joint Commission's Role